DenchiSoft/VTubeStudio/Events/README.md

 This means you can set up all your tracking points once at subscribe time, even if the user hasn't loaded the relevant models yet.
 The event will then automatically start including those points as soon as the matching model is loaded.

+#### Tracking single vertices

+If you just want to track the exact position of one vertex, that is also possible: Just set `vertexID1`, `vertexID2` and `vertexID3` to the same value.
+Of course, that means scale and rotation cannot be calculated, but you will get the exact coordinates of that one vertex in the event.